Shahrisabz: The birthplace of Timur

-Kesh was the birthplace of Timur in 1336, to the family of a minor local Barlas chief, and during the early years of the Timurid dynasty, the city enjoyed his considerable patronage.
+Kesh was the birthplace of Timur in between late-1320s to 1336, to the family of a minor nobility local Barlas Confederation Chief Taraqai Barlas, and during the early years of the Timurid dynasty, the city enjoyed his considerable patronage.
 Timur regarded Kesh as his “home town” and planned it eventually to be the location of his tomb.
 However, during his reign, the center of activity shifted to Samarkand instead.
 In the era of Timur, masterpieces of world architecture were built: the Ak-Saray palace, the Dorusiodat memorial complex.

 The city struggled for autonomy under Bukharan rule and the Russians helped the Bukharan emir conquering the city in 1870.